Homebrew/homebrew-cask/USAGE.md

 ## Updating/Upgrading Casks

-Since this repository is a Tap, you'll pull down the latest Casks with a simple `brew-update`.
+Since this repository is a Tap, you'll pull down the latest Casks with a simple `brew update`.
 When the `brew-cask` tool itself is updated, it will show in `brew outdated` and you can upgrade it via the normal Homebrew workflow.

 ## Uninstalling Casks